-188. Plaintiff repeats and realleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein.

-189. By means of Defendant's wrongful conduct alleged herein, Defendant knowingly sold the Products to Plaintiff and Class Members in a manner that was unfair, unconscionable, and oppressive.

-190. Defendant knowingly received and retained wrongful benefits and funds from Plaintiff and the Class Members.
-In so doing, Defendant acted with conscious disregard for the rights of Plaintiff and members of the Class.

-191. As a result of Defendant's wrongful conduct as alleged herein, Defendant has been unjustly enriched at the expense of, and to the detriment of, Plaintiff and members of the Class.
+- 188. Plaintiff repeats and realleges each and every allegation contained in the foregoing paragraphs as if fully set forth herein. - 189.
+By means of Defendant's wrongful conduct alleged herein, Defendant knowingly sold the Products to Plaintiff and Class Members in a manner that was unfair, unconscionable, and oppressive. - 190.
+Defendant knowingly received and retained wrongful benefits and funds from Plaintiff and the Class Members.
+In so doing, Defendant acted with conscious disregard for the rights of Plaintiff and members of the Class. - 191.
+As a result of Defendant's wrongful conduct as alleged herein, Defendant has been unjustly enriched at the expense of, and to the detriment of, Plaintiff and members of the Class.

-192. Defendant's unjust enrichment is traceable to, and resulted directly and proximately from, the conduct alleged herein.
+GOOD GUSTAFSON AUMAIS LLP

-193. Under the common law doctrine of unjust enrichment, it is inequitable for Defendant to be permitted to retain the benefits it received, without justification, from selling the Products to Plaintiff and members of the Class in an unfair, unconscionable, and oppressive manner.
-Defendant's retention of such funds under such circumstances making it inequitable to do so constitutes unjust enrichment.

-The financial benefits derived by Defendant rightfully belong to Plaintiff 194. and members of the Class.
+- Under the common law doctrine of unjust enrichment, it is inequitable for Defendant to be permitted to retain the benefits it received, without justification, from selling the Products to Plaintiff and members of the Class in an unfair, unconscionable, and oppressive manner.
+Defendant's retention of such funds under such circumstances making it inequitable to do so constitutes unjust enrichment. - The financial benefits derived by Defendant rightfully belong to Plaintiff and members of the Class.
 Defendant should be compelled to return in a common fund for the benefit of Plaintiff and members of the Class all wrongful or inequitable proceeds received by Defendant.